Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Local decomposition of

 Overall, we see that we can bound

 for some absolute constant $C $.
-Note that we included a factor $s_{k}$ on the left hand side in order to compensate for the $s_{k-1}$ appearing in right hand side so that overall when plugging everything back in \cref{eq:prod_propagation} only the exponential factors remain.
+Note that we included a factor $s_{k}$ on the left-hand side in order to compensate for the $s_{k-1}$ appearing in right-hand side so that overall when plugging everything back in \cref{eq:prod_propagation} only the exponential factors remain.